rlachivirus/Keyboard-Tiles/README.md

 # Technologies, Libraries, APIs

 This project will be implemented with the following technologies:
-* The Canvas API to render the game board and moving tiles
+* DOM manipulation
 * Web Audio API to make sounds
 * Webpack to bundle JavaScript code

 # Implementation Timeline

-* Friday: Setup project, get comfortable with all the APIs that will be implemented in this project, and get canvas to show up on the screen.
+* Friday: Setup project, get comfortable with all the APIs that will be implemented in this project.
 * Weekend: Brainstorm and implement the underlying logic behind the game.
-Ensure that there are moving tiles and have a text box where I can type.
-If time permits, try to connect these two to make sure correctly typed letters remove the tiles.
+Ensure that there are moving letters and have a text box where I can type.
+If time permits, try to connect these two to make sure correctly typed letters remove the letters.
-* Monday & Tuesday: Get the audio to work and create user controls such as start/pause, skip, and quit.
+* Monday & Tuesday: Get the audio to work and create start/pause control.
 * Wednesday: Focus on styling.
 * Thursday: Deploy to GitHub.
 If time permits, rewrite this proposal.